-Figure 8 Pseudo and True Reynolds Number Effects on Wing Pressure Distribution
+Figure 8 Pseudo and true Reynolds number effects on wing pressure distribution

 Similar effects can also be seen in the complete wing pressure distributions, especially for the outboard sections, as shown in Figure 8.
 At the station shown there is a strong variation of the wing upper surface pressures, especially when the q/E (or wing shape) is varied to produce the change in Reynolds number.
-By comparison, when the same Reynolds number is achieved at nominally constant wing shape (or constant q/E) the true Reynolds number effects are much reduced.
+By comparison, when the same Reynolds number is achieved at nominally constant wing shape (or constant q/E), true Reynolds number effects can be seen which are less than that given by varying tunnel q/E.